john-bv/Skyline/README.md

 # Skyline
-A powerful message broker for Zeqa.
+A message broker designed with an extensible protocol.

-Skyline is a powerful micro-service responsible for allowing zeqa to function seemlessly.
+Skyline is a powerful micro-service responsible for allowing multiple services and clients to communicate with each other.

 ## Protocol
 For protocol information, please refer to the [protocol documentation](./PROTOCOL.md).